NATO chief: Turkey has 'legitimate concerns' over terrorism

 Turkey has accused Finland and Sweden of supporting Kurdish militants and says it will not back the two Nordic nations joining NATO until they change their policies.

-Speaking at a joint news conference with Finnish President Sauli Niinisto, Stoltenberg stressed that “no other NATO ally has suffered more terrorist attacks than Turkey” and pointed to its strategic location with neighbors including Iraq and Syria.
+Speaking at a joint news conference with Finnish President Sauli Niinisto, Stoltenberg stressed that “no other NATO ally has suffered more terrorist attacks than Turkey” and pointed to its strategic geographic location with neighbors like Iraq and Syria.

 “These are legitimate concerns.
 This is about terrorism, it’s about weapons exports,” Stoltenberg said.
 “We have to address the security concerns of all allies, including Turkish concerns about the terrorist group PKK.”

-After decades of military non-alignment, Finland and Sweden applied in May to join NATO, pushed by Russia's war in Ukraine.
+After decades of military non-alignment, Russia’s war in Ukraine pushed Finland and Sweden to apply to join NATO in May.
 Turkish President Recep Tayyip Erdogan, however, accuses the Nordic nations of supporting Kurdish militants deemed by Turkey to be terrorists and has vetoed their entry into the 30-member alliance.

 “When a vital key ally as Turkey raises concerns on terrorism then of course we have to sit down and take them seriously.
 And that’s exactly what we do,” Stoltenberg said.